 $1,500+ Add to Quote

 • Non-functional facade that provides instructors with the ability to create an accurate depiction of a headwall in a clinical environment

 Students commonly struggle with programming infusion rates and dosages into infusion pumps throughout their clinical rotations.
 Reconditioned infusion pumps with simulated drug libraries provide students with opportunities to correctly manage IV therapy and identify errors they may find in a clinical setting.

 $1,895+ Add to Quote

-• Includes the DiaMedical USA educational drug library allowing students to train infusing both primary and secondary medications
+• Includes the DiaMedical educational drug library allowing students to train infusing both primary and secondary medications